leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 **Investors usually trade on 8Ks, since that information comes ahead of the 10Q.** Likewise, human analysts also update their reports in response to 8Ks.
 The robos though pay more attention to the 10Q and 10Ks, and are more likely to update after those filings.

 Whether this second finding is interesting depends on what kind of investor you are.
 Many investors trade around earnings announcements (8K).
 Since half of investing is an expectations game, and most of the info these investors want to know is in 8Ks already, getting fewer recommendations after 8Ks and more after 10Qs is less helpful.
-You'd want to know as soon as possible rather than wait for the more detailed 10Qs to be out.
+You'd want to know as soon as possible rather than wait for the more detailed 10Qs to be out, since the price moves in response to 8Ks.

 > Third, \[...\] portfolios formed based on the buy recommendations of Robo-Analysts appear to outperform those of human analysts, suggesting that their buy calls are more profitable